littleGamers/Bedroom-Build/README.md

 Walk in the building and take a look at the new bedroom.

-Walk though the new hallway to see the new master bedroom that was created.
+Go though the new hallway to see the new master bedroom that was created.
 <br/>

 ## Instructions:
 Use 'a','s','d','w' keys to walk.

 Walk though the hallway into the master bedroom.
 <br/>